ashwinsingh7/Donor-Targeting/README.md

 This project demonstrates how **machine learning can optimize donor targeting**, reducing costs while maintaining high donor engagement.
 The results showcase how data-driven decision-making can improve fundraising efficiency for non-profits, with potential applications across other industries.

 ---
-## Logistic Regression as the Model-of-Choice
+## Logistic Regression as the Model of Choice

 1. Problem-Specific Choice
 The goal was to identify likely donors while keeping the model interpretable for real-world decision-making.
 Logistic regression provides clear insights into how donor characteristics influence donation likelihood, which is crucial for a non-profit’s strategy.